What Is Considered Low Income in Michigan? 2026 Senior Guide

 Conclusion

-Michigan uses multiple systems to define low income for seniors, each determining who qualifies for different programs.
-The federal poverty level sets a baseline at $15,650 for a single person and $32,150 for a family of four in 2025, though most programs use higher percentages of these numbers.
+Michigan doesn't define low income with one number.
+It uses several overlapping systems, each setting the bar for a different program.
+The federal poverty level anchors it at $15,650 for a single person and $32,150 for a family of four in 2025, and most programs work off higher percentages of those figures.

 Income limits control access to Medicaid, Medicare Savings Programs, prescription assistance, SNAP benefits, and housing support.
 Asset limits have risen, allowing seniors to keep up to $9,660 in countable resources while qualifying for help.